ess-dmsc-dram/documents/investigations/MultiDimensionalInvestigation/to_implement/work_items.md

 We need an algorithm which converts the distributed *EventWorkspace* into a *MDHistoWorkspace* which can be held on a single machine.
-This would then be used as the input for the normalziation algorithms.
+This would then be used as the input for the normalization algorithms.
 A detailed explanation how to build this is presented [here](./how_to_implement_convert_to_md_histo.md).

 Difficulty: 8